riccardo-df/aggTrees/README.md

 ```

 ## Example
-This section shows how to use aggregation trees to discover heterogeneous subpopulations.
-This exercise uses a random subsample of the data on maternal smoking and infants' weight at birth (available as a built-in data set in Stata and in the [GitHub repository](https://github.com/mdcattaneo/replication-C_2010_JOE) of Matias Cattaneo).
+This section shows how to use aggregation trees to discover heterogeneous subpopulations using a random subsample of the data on maternal smoking and infants' weight at birth (available as a built-in data set in Stata and in the [GitHub repository](https://github.com/mdcattaneo/replication-C_2010_JOE) of Matias Cattaneo).

 Let's load the data and define the relevant variables.